View Button & Section Configuration

 fieldTypes Array

-This is one of the most important options.
+This is one of the most important properties.
 Specify which field types to include in import and translation operations.
 By default, the plugin imports or translates all text-like fields: list, tags, text, textarea, writer, and markdown.
 These fields can be nested within blocks, layout, object, and structure fields.

 Default field types: